simon-k/NancyByExample/README.md

 #### NancyByExample.API.Repository
 A simple repository for storing users.
 To keep it simple it's just a List.
 It is bacically just there for demonstrating Autofac IOC Container functionality.

+## Compared to WCF, Web API and Web API Core
+* WCF is depricated, and rely on SOAP and IIS
+* Web API rely on IIS
+* Web API Core is self contained, but still has some bretty bad routing.
+Here's an [example](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api).

 ## TODO
 - Implement equality on model classes to simplify tests
 - Include a client

 ## Notes
-To run an api as a windows service I would reccommend using Topshelf (http://topshelf-project.com/).
+* To run an api as a windows service I would reccommend using Topshelf (http://topshelf-project.com/).
+* Use RestSharp when creating a client